 It also helps the interviewer feel more at ease to ask the questions that need to be asked.
 The interviewer also gets a better sense of who the applicant is and what type of employee they can be in the future.

 Icebreaker Interview Questions – Ask About Time Constraints

 A lot of individuals sitting down for an interview might already have another job.
 For this reason, they may have made time in their current day’s work schedule to be there to take part in the interview.
 It’s customary to address the issue of time with a candidate before they come in for an interview, notifying them of how long the interview typically takes.
 However, they may still be concerned about a time crunch, which may leave them stressed and more anxious throughout the entire interview than they might otherwise be.

-First, the question still enables the candidate to showcase themselves and reveals what they pride themselves on and believe others, specifically their boss, notice and appreciate about them.
+First, the question still enables the candidate to showcase themselves and reveals what they pride themselves on and what they believe others, specifically their boss, notice and appreciate about them.

 The question also reveals how honest a candidate is willing to be, both with another person and with themselves.
-The number of flaws or quirks they reveal are potential indicators.
-It shows how self-aware they are and how forthcoming they are willing to be about these aspects of themselves.
-It is especially important information to have about a new hire.
+It shows how self-aware they are and how forthcoming they are willing to be about all aspects of themselves, weaknesses as well as strengths.
+This is especially important information to have about a new hire.

 Finally, the question reveals what type of manager or overseer they work with best.
 The candidate will almost inevitably describe their boss in some way while answering this question and, based on how they answer or what they say, it will reveal the manager’s style and how the candidate responds to that particular style.
 If the candidate is ultimately hired and there are options for who the new employee can work under, the answers given to this question can reveal where the new hire will fit best.